Skip links

 Is Marijuana Addictive?

-The question about whether marijuana is addictive has been a matter of substantial debate for several years.
+The question of whether marijuana is addictive has been a matter of substantial debate for several years.
 Societal attitudes toward marijuana have undergone significant changes.
 What was once referred to as “the devil’s lettuce” is now regarded by some as harmless or even, in some cases, beneficial.
 Some people are convinced that it is impossible to become addicted to marijuana; others believe one can become addicted to anything.

-In order to examine this subject fairly, we need to explore the question of what addiction is and how it happens, and whether marijuana possesses the properties necessary to create an addiction.
+In order to examine this subject fairly, we need to explore the question of what addiction is how it happens, and whether marijuana possesses the properties necessary to create an addiction.

 What Is Addiction?